ocial Impact Bonds (SIB) are tools for financing programs that address social problems effectively, based on the principle of “pay for success”.

-Aiming to advance the field of impact investments in Israel, and social impact bonds in particular, a joint initiative with Social Finance Israel is carrying out feasibility studies to identify social issues that can be addressed through the SIB model.
-In addition to facilitating the development of innovative solutions, the initiative can pave the road for more players to join in.
-SFI will develop the bonds for issues that are found to be suitable and will manage their implementation.
+Aiming to advance impact investments in Israel, and social impact bonds in particular, Rashi has joined Social Finance Israel (SFI) in carrying out feasibility studies to identify social issues that can be addressed through the SIB model.
+SFI develops bonds for these issues and manages their implementation.
+In addition to facilitating the development of innovative solutions, the initiative can pave the road for more players to enter this field.

-In view of the alarming statistic regarding the high poverty rate among single-parent families in Israel, the first feasibility study deals with this issue.
-Specifically, the study focuses on the 17,000 families who get an alimony allowance from the National Insurance Institute, and represent the most deprived single-parent families.
-To improve their situation, the intervention will be designed to remove obstacles to gainful employment and improve the earning capacity of the mothers
+Single parent families: In view of the high poverty rate among single-parent families in Israel, the program focuses on 17,000 families who get an alimony allowance from the National Insurance Institute, and represent the most deprived group in this population.
+The intervention is designed to remove obstacles to gainful employment of the parents (mostly women) and improve their earning capacity.